 There are two types of office intercom systems: internal and external.

 Internal office intercoms enable communication between parties inside an office building, such as employees or coworkers.
-You can think of them as walkie-talkies, allowing people in different rooms to easily speak with each other.
+They can be thought of as walkie-talkies, allowing people in different rooms to easily speak with each other.

-External office intercom systems enable communication between people in the office and people outside the building (like visitors and delivery people).
-External office intercoms also include a door release device to allow for property access.
+External office intercom systems enable communication between office staff and people outside the building (such as visitors and delivery people).
+They also include a door release device for property access.

-Pro tip: Internal office intercom systems are no longer used because they have been replaced by smartphones, emails, and messaging apps.
+Pro tip: Internal office intercom systems are no longer used because smartphones, emails, and messaging apps have replaced them.
 If you’re looking for an office intercom, you’re probably looking for a commercial intercom system for your business or office building.
 Commercial intercom systems are necessary for all multi-tenant office buildings.

 9. Gate intercoms

-At many properties, the front entrance isn’t a door — it’s a gate.
-A gate intercom system can be used to grant access to cars or pedestrians.
+At many properties, the front entrance isn’t a door—it’s a gate.
+A gate intercom system can grant access to cars or pedestrians.

 Gate intercom systems are often installed at:

 Gate intercoms may include a call button that dials a substation controlled by property staff.
-This could be a leasing agent, a gate attendant, a front desk, or any other representative of the property.
+This could be a leasing agent, a gate attendant, a front desk, or any other property representative.

-Gate intercom systems can be trickier to install because the location of the gate may not be near a building or other structure with a power supply.
+Gate intercom systems can be trickier to install because the gate may not be near a building or other structure with a power supply.
 So, you may need to run wiring a great distance to power it.
-The location of the gate on the property will dictate the cost and complexity of the installation.
+The location of the property’s gate will dictate the installation’s cost and complexity.

 Pro tip: If you’re buying an intercom for a gate, choose a system that only requires three connections: power, internet, and the gate opener.
 A system that requires wiring between the base station and every substation is more difficult and expensive to install.